 - Italian dressing* you want enough to coat and marinade the salad

-- Add ingredients and toss in a bowl
+- Add all remaining ingredients and mix

 - Let stand in the refrigerator for an hour before serving

+Originally Posted by: Jessica in July 2015.
+Updated in 2020 by Red & Honey.
 Jessica is a wife and mama to two boys and she loves spending her days with them, watching them grow and explore the world around them.
 Jessica grew up on fast food and quickly ditched that life when she became pregnant with her first.
 Since then it has been journey of learning about whole food nutrition, herbs and natural supplements.
 Her goal has been to keep her family healthy and happy…as naturally as possible.